Walker Mews in Baltimore, MD

 • pro The manager is very helpful.

-• pro The lobby is nice.
+• pro The lobby is nice and residents are friendly.

-• pro The building is maintained nicely.
+• pro The building is well maintained and conveniently located near transportation and shopping.

 Cons

-• pro The water stays warm for only 5?7 minutes.
+• pro The water only stays warm for 5-7 minutes.

 Review